vvirtues/jellyplist/readme.md

 - _Why have I to provide a Jellyfin Admin and Password instead of a API Token ?_

-Its beccause of some limitations in the Jellyfin API.
+Its because of some limitations in the Jellyfin API.
 The goal of Jellyplist was to always maintain only one copy of a playlist in Jellyfin and to use SharedPlaylists which are "owned" by one admin user.

 - _Why so many containers?_